 - Your bag for Iceland should have a pair of decent walking shoes.

-- Arrive either early in the morning or late in the evening to avoid crowds and tour buses and to get some killer sunset and sunrise shots!
+- Arrive early in the morning or late in the evening to avoid crowds and tour buses and get some killer sunset and sunrise shots!

-Driving to Reynisfjara Black Sand Beach is super easy as it’s only a 2.5-hour drive from Reykjavik along the Ring Road.
+Driving to Reynisfjara beach from Reykjavik is an easy 2.5-hour drive along the Ring Road.
 We’d suggest downloading an offline map, plugging the location into Google, and using your GPS.
-However, there is plenty of signage so you won’t miss the turn.
+However, there is plenty of signage, so you won’t miss the turn.

-You pass several interesting stops along the road including the waterfalls of Skógafoss and Seljalandsfoss.
-They’re both stunning waterfalls and well worth the stop.
+You pass several interesting stops along the road, including the waterfalls of Skógafoss and Seljalandsfoss.
+They’re both stunning Icelandic waterfalls and well worth the stop.

-Speaking of lifeguards not far from Iceland’s famous black sand beach lies the oldest pool in the country.
-The pool was constructed in 1927 and it’s set in a beautiful valley.
-It’s a 20-minute hike from a rugged car park to reach the pool.
+Speaking of lifeguards, the oldest pool in the country is not far from Iceland’s famous black sand beach, fed by a hot spring.
+The pool was constructed in 1927, the oldest in Iceland, and set in a beautiful valley.
+It’s a 20-minute hike from a rugged car park to the pool.

-However, don’t expect a nice warm pool as it’s been neglected and the water is barely warm with a thick layer of algae on the edges.
-Come for the photos, not for a relaxing experience!
+However, don’t expect a beautiful warm pool as it is in disrepair, and the water is barely warm with a thick layer of algae on the edges.
+Come for the photos and the beautiful hike, not for a relaxing experience!
 Just bring some hiking boots for Iceland, as they’ll be helpful on the short hike and elsewhere.